 Etowah County Sheriff Todd Entrekin is selling his famed beach house on Alabama's Gulf Coast less than a year after he purchased it for $740,000.

 Real estate agents Mary Beth Howard and Tinsley Myrick with RE/MAX Orange Beach each confirmed via phone Tuesday that the four-bed, four-bath house is for sale.
-The real estate agency currently has a listing for the four-bedroom, four-bathroom Orange Beach house posted on its website.
+The real estate agent currently has a listing for the four-bedroom, four-bathroom Orange Beach house posted on its website.

 The site lists the 3,056-square-foot home at $799,000 and describes it as a "[f]antastic home in the heart of Orange Beach" with a boat slip that "can accommodate a big boat."
 The posting adds that the house has "large decks" and "lots of storage space and generous closets."